zooniverse/panoptes-javascript-client/documentation.md

 # Panoptes Javascript Client

-Work with the Panoptes API without writing a bunch of requests.
+A full-featured client for handling API requests, authentication, and Talk in Zooniverse projects.

-## Core Concepts
+## Core API Concepts

 The Panoptes API is built on the [JSON-API spec](http://jsonapi.org/); reading the spec is the best way to understand it, but for the short version, read on...

 The basic unit is the __Resource__.
 A Resource has a unique ID, and a type.
 In the case of the Zooniverse, type will correspond to things like projects, subjects and classifications.
 Resources can also be __linked__ to each other, so subjects can be members of subject sets.

 ## Installing

-You can install the library from [NPM](https://www.npmjs.com/):
+You can install the client from [NPM](https://www.npmjs.com/package/panoptes-client):

-`npm install panoptes-javascript-client`
+`npm install panoptes-client`

 ## Getting Started